sebastienrichoz/AMT-App-01/README.md

-# HEIG-VD AMT-App-01 (Bootcamp) - A simple demo application using JavaEE platform, Wildfly server, and docker-compose
+# HEIG-VD AMT-App-01 (Bootcamp)

+A simple demo application using JavaEE platform, Wildfly server, and docker-compose.

 Provide registration, login and admin pages to visualize registered users and a REST API to manage them.